MisterMoody/twigTemplates/README.md

 When working with any programming language, there will be times when the actual code will need to be tested.
 There will also be times when the project itself requires detailed explanation and/or instructions for how to work with the project.
 These two situations are properly dealt with here.

 ### Troubleshooting `<code>`
 As was mentioned previously, expressions are everywhere and, when combined with operators, are useful for producing conditional statements.
 The operators shared above were used to compare, do math and add logic to conditional statements: those shared here focus solely on testing (**comparative and logical operators are equally used during testing**).
-Put these operators to use by enclosing them within an [if-TAG](https://twig.symfony.com/doc/2.x/tags/if.html) feature, which is the bases for testing how an expression evaluates.
+Put these operators to use by enclosing them within an [if-TAG](https://twig.symfony.com/doc/2.x/tags/if.html) in similar fashion as was previously noted.
 In the example below, the comparative `equal-to` operator is used to test if the expression evaluates to true:
 ```
 {% if online == false %}
   <p>Website in maintenance mode.</p>